dstackai/dstack/docs/quickstart.md

 The `resources` property allows you to specify the number of CPUs, GPUs, the name of the GPU (e.g. `V80` or `V100`), the amount of memory, and even whether you want to use spot/preemptive instances or regular ones.
 Find more details on how to specify resources in the `bash` provider [documentation](workflows/bash.md#resources).

-## More CLI commands

-The other useful CLI commands include:

- - `dstack status` – Show status of runs within the current project.
-By default, shows the unfinished runs only, or the last finished run.
-Use `dstack status -a` to see all recent runs.
- - `dstack tags` – List existing tags within the current project.
- - `dstack secrets` – Manages secrets.
-Secrets can be used to access sensitive data (passwords, tokens, etc) from workflows without hard-coding it within the code.
- - `dstack delete` – Deletes runs within the current project.
-To delete all runs, use the `dstack delete -a` command.
-Deleting runs doesn't affect tags.
-Feel free to delete the run after you've assigned a tag to it.

-For more details on the CLI commands, check out the CLI [documentation](cli/overview.md).